Sandals for Hypermobility – Extra Arch and Heel Support!

 Sandals for Hypermobility – The 5 Most Important Features!

-There are 5 key features that your kids’ sandals must provide in order to keep your kids’ feet supported and healthy:
+There are 5 key features that the sandals I recommended provide to keep your kids’ feet supported and healthy:

-✅ Substantial Sole: This feature will cushion and support your kids’ feet, and minimize the impact that your kids’ feet take every time they come in contact with the ground.
-The sandals I will describe below provide an anatomical foot-bed with a built-in arch support.
-This feature will prevent your kid’s feet from collapsing and rolling inwards or outwards.
+1️⃣ Substantial Outsoles: This feature cushions and supports your kids’ feet, and minimizes the impact that your kids’ feet take every time they come in contact with the ground.
+The sandals provide an anatomical foot-bed with a built-in arch support that prevents your kid’s feet from collapsing and rolling inwards or outwards.

-✅ Extra Heel Support: These sandal will provide extra padding around your child’s heels, which will prevent your child from developing heel pain.
+2️⃣ Extra Heel Support: These sandals provide extra padding around your child’s heels, which helps prevent your child from developing heel pain.

-I always recommend parents to take their children to their local children’s shoe store, where a shoe fitter can properly measure their kids’ feet and find shoes accordingly.
+My recommendation to parents is to take their children to their local children’s shoe store, where a shoe fitter can properly measure their kids’ feet and find shoes accordingly.
 If you don’t have a local kids’ shoe store in your area, start by reading an article I wrote where I describe the simplest, yet most effective way to figure out your child’s foot size from home.
-Go to the link below:

 Now that you know what are the best sandals for hypermobility, you are ready to keep your child’s feet healthy during the summer.